elegoff/SuperSimpleStocks/README.md

 When it comes to calculations, a dedicated **Calculator** class gathers the static functions (with no side-effect)

-The **StockHelper** class centralizes the query by symbol in the List of known Stocks (DRY principle , https://en.wikipedia.org/wiki/Don't_repeat_yourself)
+The **StockHelper** class centralizes the query by symbol in the List of known Stocks (DRY principle , https://en.wikipedia.org/wiki/Don't_repeat_yourself) and is used for the initial loading of the Stock list

 We defined a specific exception '**net.elegoff.beverage.BeverageTradingException**' which is caught and propagated in case something wrong happens and display the message in console